 *waste your money

-Yes, I want you to buy your resin supplies at Resin Obsession, but I do have a conscience.
-I’m going to give you the best freakin’ resin advice I can.
-Then you can decide if we’re a good fit for each other.
+Yes, I want you to buy resin supplies at Resin Obsession, but I do have a conscience.
+I’m going to give you the best freakin’ resin advice I have.
+Then, you can decide if we’re a good fit for each other.

-Step 1: What are you going to make with resin?
+Step 1: Plan what you are going to make with resin.

-Knowing what you are going to make is essential to choosing the best resin for your beginner project.
-Resin to coat artwork is not the same resin you use in molds.
+Knowing what you are going to make, before you choose the resin, is essential to choosing the best resin for your beginner project.

 So how do you know which resin you should use?

-Don’t worry.
-There isn’t.
-But, the first step I see resin beginners take is to buy resin before they ever know what they’re going to make.
+The first step I see resin beginners usually take is to buy resin before they ever know what they’re going to make.
 And then they wonder why they have

 *Bubbles (which should be #21 on this list)